 Heaven Island is a small peninsula a few kilometres from Marmaris.
 Heaven is connected to the mainland by an isthmus.
 On the island, Nimara Cave is well worth a visit.
 Since ancient times, people used the cave as a place of worship.
 Herodotus, an ancient Greek historian, noted evidence of humans in the cave, dating back to 3000 BC.
 Modern research suggests the existence of an ancient cult in the area.
 The idol worshipped as the Goddess Leto, mother of both Apollo and the Goddess Artemis.
 At the cave site, ancient stone altars surround a large rock in a semi-circle, raised about 30 cm from the ground.
 Signs indicate the placement of offerings to Leto on these stones.
 Archaeologists discovered glass beads, terracotta pots, and evidence of cremated animals together with sculptures of Leto.
 Nimara Cave is now a protected area.

 The Turkish coast and has a typical Mediterranean climate.
 The hot summers are from June to the end of August.
 During the season, temperatures range between 28 and 35°C. The sun shines about 300 days/year.
-Most of the ti, me even in October and November, this region of Turkey is fairly warm and perfect for great sailing.
+Even in October and November, most of the ti of Turkey is fairly warm and perfect for great sailing.
 The area has the most extended sailing season in the Med.

 This Aegean region around Marmaris experiences the strong Meltemi winds during most of the summer.
 Up to 25 knots, Meltemi winds blow west along the coast.
 So this is an excellent place to hone your tacking skills if sailing westward!
 The water temperature is between 25°C and 28°C in summer.

 If you are a novice sailor, sailing to the east will find you considerably weaker winds.
-The best option is often to hire a skipper, that way you can enjoy the thrill of a good gust on the water, while someone else does the work!
+The best option is often to hire a skipper so you can enjoy the thrill of a good gust on the water while someone else does the work!